-In October 2009, Forest Gate acquired a 70% equity interest in all Arizona oil and gas licenses belonging to Vanterra Energy Inc. Forest Gate are targeting oil in Grand County and in Iron County, Utah as well as in the Sacramento Valley Neogene Sub-Basin of Arizona.
+In October 2009, Forest Gate acquired a 70% equity interest in all Arizona oil and gas licenses belonging to Vanterra Energy Inc. Forest Gate is targeting oil in Iron County, Utah as well as in the Sacramento Valley Neogene Sub-Basin of Arizona.